VIBE: Active, Busy, Family Friendly

 Sunglow Pier, 3701 S Atlantic Ave, Daytona Beach, FL 32118

-Daytona Beach Shores is about 4 miles south of Daytona Beach, and one of the closest beaches to Orlando.
+Update January 15, 2022: Daytona Beach Shores is now open for driving on the beach!
+It is about 4 miles south of Daytona Beach, and one of the closest beaches to Orlando.
 You can drive on the beach all the way up to the Daytona Beach Pier from the drive-on beach entrance.
+Read the Hurricane update.

 This is a popular beach, but less busy than the main beach where there is a boardwalk, shopping, and major hotels.
 You might think anything "Daytona" is speed and motorcycles.
 Not so!
 Although this post covers the main Daytona Beach area which is great for families, we love Daytona Beach Shores because the ocean is pretty, and the beach is less crowded.
 It's perfect for walking and biking and folks of all ages driving on the beach!

 You don't need to plan a special road trip for Daytona Beach: just driving onto the beach is a road trip!
 The sand is flat and firm but varies as you drive up the coast.
-We started driving on Daytona Beach Shores where the sand is a little lighter in color.
-It is an easy ride for any car or pickup truck.
+We began our drive on Daytona Beach Shores where the sand is a little lighter in color.
+It is a great ride for any car or pickup truck.
 Lots of people walk here because it's so easy on the feet and legs, even when you're barefoot.

 Daytona Beach Shores Sand